IMGT-CNRS/StatAssembly/README.md

 The expected output from execution is present in `example_files/results/`.

+### Description of generated file in example folder

+- *break.txt* lists where breaks are present (default: 3,parameter: breaks).
+An empty file means no break.
+- *mismatchresult.txt* shows two graphs.
+    - The first graph shows the PHRED quality score (`rgb(0,0,0)` (black) curve) with the right axis.
+The rate of mismatches (`rgb(126,87,194)`) and misalign (`rgb(239,83,80)`) is also shown for each position.
+A misalign is a read that has an indel at this position and a mismatch a read with a substitution.
+    - The bottom graph shows the number of mismatch rate for all reads overlapping the position indicated (`rgb(255, 171, 145)`).
+- *readresult.png* shows over the locus (position on the chromosome and on the locus displayed) the number of reads based on their quality score, as well as secondary, supplementary and overlapping reads.
+The number of breaks is displayed as red bars at the bottom panel if existing.
+- *positionresult.csv* lists all the information of both graphs.
+However mismatches and misalign represents a number and not a rate as in the graph.
+- If gene list given:
+    - *allele_confidence.csv*: List all suspicious (shown as ! in Excel and `rgb(239,83,80)` on charts) and warning positions (shown as ~ in Excel and `rgb(255, 183, 77)` on charts).
+    - A folder containing a graph for each gene, with number of total reads for each position (total reads), reads without indels (sequence match) and sequence match.
+The number of reads on the entire region with 100% match are displayed with the `rgb(0,0,0)` (black) curve.
+    - *geneanalysis.csv*: List all genes, their chromosome, strand, start and end.
+It displays the average read coverage (how many times larger the reads are compared to the length of the given region), the number of reads on this region.
+Then for each position, the number of reads in total with the number of reads with identical sequence (=), ones with substitutions (X) and ones with indels (ID).
+Readsfull counts the number of reads spanning the entire region, whereas reads100 and reads100m shows respectively the number of reads matching without indels or with perfect match the full region.
+Coveragex shows how much position are covered by at least x reads (default: 10, parameter: coverage).

+### Results analysis

+For a better overview of IMGT rules based on this result, check [IMGT assembly quality rules](https://imgt.org/IMGTScientificChart/Assemblies/IMGTassemblyquality.php).

 ## How to cite

 If you use IMGT/StatAssembly in your work, please cite: